-We are the people who create the final artwork for the labels that Weber manufactures.
-While we can handle most types of files and programs, there are certain requirements that will ensure that all pre-press work is completed quickly and correctly with minimum delay.
+We create the final artwork for the labels that Weber manufactures.
+While we can handle most types of files and programs, there are certain requirements that will ensure that all pre-press work is completed quickly and correctly with minimal delay.

-The following information will help you figure out the best way to submit your files to us.
+The following information will help you to submit your files to us.

 We are a Mac-based work group.
 If your label files are created on a PC, they must be saved in a Mac-compatible file format.
-Acceptable files include Adobe Illustrator CS6, Adobe InDesign CS5, Adobe Photoshop CS5.1 (with layers), Adobe Acrobat Hi-Res PDF with Illustrator editing capabilities, and freehand files saved as editable EPS files.
-If a specific part number will be used for the label, please include this on the Art File Legend.
+Acceptable files include:

 Sending Digital Files

 We accept CD/DVDs (Mac compatible), as well as internet file transfers.
-Your Weber account manager or customer service representative can provide you with the information that you will need to send us your CD/DVDs; specific links and instructions for email; or FTP website file transfers and correspondence.
+Your Weber account manager or customer service representative can provide you with the information that you will need to send us your CD/DVDs; specific links and instructions for email or FTP web site file transfers.

-Avoid type placed in Photoshop– it tends to be jagged, blurry and rough, and will print that way.
-Never stylize type in the program as this creates problems when the file is ripped to our processor when producing plates.
-The processor may not be able to convert to the stylized look.
-Use the appropriate font (i.e. use the italic version of the font for italicized words).
+Avoid type placed in Photoshop as it tends to be jagged, blurry and rough and will print that way.
+Never stylize type in the program as this creates problems when the file is ripped to our processor when producing plates, the processor may not be able to convert to the stylized look.
+Use the appropriate font i.e. use the italic version of the font for italicized words.